some45bucks/OopsAllGradsAssn1/readme.md

 ### Running TeleOp Client

+The TeleOp Client is a regular python script.
+It can run from any machine with the needed dependencies installed (as described above).
+You will need to be on the same network as the robot to connect to it and will need to have the robot's IP address or hostname.

+* Ensure you have a recent version of python that supports the `match` statement installed.
 * To run the teleop node, on the machine that will control the robot, install the python packages in `teleop-controller-pc/requirements.txt` using pip.
 * After installing the required packages, from the `teleop-controller-pc` directory, run `python3 teleop.py <robot-network-address>` to start the teleop node.
 * After the teleop client is running, you can control the robot with the displayed controls.
 To stop the robot